datawire/ambassador-docs/docs/cloud/latest/authenticating/index.md

 An [Organization](/docs/cloud/latest/organization/#Organization) represents your tenant in Ambassador Cloud.

-The first thing we'll ask you is to create one:
+The first thing we'll ask you to do is create one:

 <br />
 <p style="max-width:600px;margin:0 auto;">